CPHS/OPHS Glossary of Terms

 A health plan, a health care clearinghouse, or a health care provider

-who electronically transmits health information in connection with
+who electronically transmits health information in connection with a

-a transaction for which the U.S. Department of Health and Human Services
+transaction for which the U.S. Department of Health and Human Services

-(HHS) has adopted a standard (e.g., transactions concerning billing
+(HHS) has adopted a standard (e.g., transactions concerning billing and

-Accountability Act (HIPAA).
+Act (HIPAA).

 CPHS: Committee for Protection of Human Subjects -the Institutional Review Board(s) (IRB) for the University of California at Berkeley.